Sections

 • Even if guest editors exert no influence, journal editors may be biased toward acceptance.
 After approving a special issue proposal & investing time and effort into the project, no one wants a special issue to fall through.
 However, leading humanities journals often boast low acceptance rates (frequently under 20% and sometimes under 10%); if special issues actually hewed to those accepetance rates, they’d frequently be left with too few articles.

-• Closed / invitation only
+• Some are closed / invitation only

-• May exacerbate inequalities by favoring scholars:
+• The process of assembling special issues may exacerbate inequalities by favoring scholars:

-• with well-connected advisors/mentors
+• with well-connected advisors/mentors/colleagues

 • affiliated with prestigious institutions